harshitverma-1701/spotify-clone/README.md

 ## Features
 Spotify Clone includes several features that allow users to:
--Responsive design that adapts to different screen sizes -Customized player controls that allow users to play, pause the songs -Appealing song collections with midnight melodies.
+- Responsive design that adapts to different screen sizes
+- Customized player controls that allow users to play, pause the songs
+- Appealing song collections with midnight melodies.
--Smooth animations and transitions that enhance the user experience -Customized hover effects on buttons and links
+- Smooth animations and transitions that enhance the user experience
+- Customized hover effects on buttons and links

 ## Technologies Used